-The Green Gathering, winner of A Greener Festival Award 2017, trialled the Bring Your Own Mug campaign this August.
+The Green Gathering, winner of the International Greener Festival Award for Power 2018, trialled the Bring Your Own Mug campaign at the 2018 event.
 Encouraged by the success of #BYOM, the organisers are urging other events to get involved.

 By bringing their own mug, festival-goers at The Green Gathering slashed the waste involved in production and disposal of thousands of single-use cups.
 For those who forgot or couldn’t carry another thing, a crockery hire and wash up service was available, and lightweight enamel camping mugs were on sale at cost price.